Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Curves on ribbon graphs and surgeries:

+\paragraph{Multi-curves on a directed ribbon graph:} In the case of directed ribbon graphs, it is natural to consider directed multi-curves.
+We say that an equivalence class of combinatorial curves is dirigible if there is a representation $(e_i)_i$ along with $\epsilon(e_i)=1, \forall i$.
+We can see that such representation is minimal; moreover, according to figure \ref{figure_surgeries_oriented} the direction of each curve induces a direction $\Gao$ on $\Gamma$ (see remark \ref{rem_orient_curves}).
+Proposition \ref{prop_curve_dir_ribbon} ensures that surgeries along dirigible curves preserve the dirigibility.

-\begin{lem} Let $\Gamma$ a multi-curve with stable graph $\G$ \begin{enumerate} \item If $R^{\circ}$ is an oriented ribbon graph such that $\Gamma$ is orientable then the graph $R_{\Gamma}$ posses a natural orientation $\epsilon_{\Gamma,R}$ which induce an orientation on $\G$. \item If $R$ is a metric ribbon graph such that $R_\Gamma$ is oriented and this orientation induce an orientation on $\G$.
-Then the surface $R$ is also oriented an this orientation is compatible with the orientation on $\Gamma$. \end{enumerate} \end{lem}
+\begin{prop} \begin{itemize} \item Let $\Ro$ be a directed ribbon graph, if $\Gamma$ is a dirigible multi-curve, then the direction of the curves induces a non-degenerate direction $\Gao$ on $\Gamma$.
+Moreover, the ribbon graph $R_{\Gamma}$ possesses a natural direction $\epsilon_{\Gamma,\Ro}$, which induces the same direction as $\Gao$ on $\Gamma$. \item If $R$ is a metric ribbon graph such that $R_\Gamma$ is directed and this direction induces a direction on $\Gamma$, Then the graph $R$ is also directed, and this direction is compatible with the direction on $\Gamma$. \end{itemize} \end{prop}

+\begin{rem} For a more general directed multi-arc $A^\circ$, a curve is dirigible if it admits a representation that crosses arcs in $A^\circ$ in a direct way.
+For each directed non-degenerate multi-curve $\Gao\in \MS(\Mo)$, there is a subset of weighted multi-arcs $\MA_{\Gao}(\Mo)\subset \MA(M)$ such that $\Gamma$ is dirigible on each element of $\MA_{\Gao}(\Mo)$ and the direction induced on $\Gamma$ is $\Gao$.
+As a corollary of the last results, we obtain the following:.

+\begin{cor} Let $\Mo$ be a directed surface; for a directed, non-degenerate multi-curve $\Gao$, the restriction of $\cut_\Gamma$ induces a map: